-💿 Example: This overflow event is for a task and contains information about the change in the header.
+Example: This overflow event is for an account and contains information about the change in the header.
 The change type is GAP OVERFLOW.
-The record ID for the change is always set to 00000000000000AAA, which is the empty record ID.
+The record ID for the change is always set to 00000000000AAA, which is the empty record ID.